TAO: Tolerance-Aware Optimistic Verification for Floating-Point Neural Networks: Implementation and evaluation

 \Paragraph{Comparison to zkML approaches.} Because most proof-based systems today arithmetize NN over finite fields and rely on integer/fixed-point encodings, direct head-to-head comparisons with our floating-point, native-kernel setting are inherently approximate: (i) \emph{Latency.} zkML-style systems have made rapid progress, yet still report per-inference proving times from tens of seconds (small CNNs/VGG/ResNet) to tens of minutes for LLM-scale models; verification is fast (seconds) with small proofs.
-By contrast, \sys incurs no proving phase: optimistic execution runs at native speed with negligible slowdowns from runtime flags (e.g., $0.3\%$ on \texttt{Qwen3-8B}), and disputes cost $\approx$0.39--1.24$\times$ a forward pass to reach and adjudicate the leaf (Table~\ref{tab:model-comparison}). (ii) \emph{Memory/footprint.} Proof systems may require very large prover RAM for LLM-scale circuits (e.g., up to $\lesssim$1~TB in zkML~\cite{chen2024zkml}); \sys adds \emph{no} memory beyond native subgraph execution and per-round Merkle proof checks. (iii) \emph{Precision.} Most zk pipelines quantize or otherwise encode floats into field-friendly integers; \sys verifies native IEEE-754 FP behavior by design. (iv) \emph{On-chain cost.} zk verifiers run off-chain in seconds with succinct proofs, whereas \sys pays on-chain only for the interactive state machine and Merkle checks; for our models, disputes consume $\sim$2M gas with $N{=}2$.
+By contrast, \sys incurs no proving phase: optimistic execution runs at native speed with negligible slowdowns from runtime flags (e.g., $0.3\%$ on \texttt{Qwen3-8B}), and disputes cost $\approx$0.39--1.24$\times$ a forward pass to reach and adjudicate the leaf (Table~\ref{tab:model-comparison}). (ii) \emph{Memory/footprint.} Proof systems may require very large prover RAM for LLM-scale circuits (e.g., up to $\lesssim$1~TB in zkML~\cite{chen2024zkml}); \sys adds \emph{no} memory beyond native subgraph execution and per-round Merkle proof checks. (iii) \emph{Precision.} Most zk pipelines quantize or otherwise encode floats into field-friendly integers; \sys verifies native IEEE-754 FP behavior by design. (iv) \emph{On-chain cost.} zk verifiers run off-chain in seconds with succinct proofs, whereas \sys incurs a minimal, constant on-chain fee ($\sim\!227$k gas) for optimistic commitments, and only pays for the interactive state machine and Merkle checks; for our models, disputes consume $\sim\!2$M gas with $N{=}2$.

 \textbf{Where \sys fits.} When users accept tolerance-aware correctness, \sys offers orders-of-magnitude lower end-to-end latency and memory usage than zk proving for LLM-scale inference while preserving native kernels and heterogeneity. zk remains compelling when public verifiability with model secrecy is paramount; \sys is compelling when \emph{floating-point semantics and production performance} are constraints.